Canada's top admiral says navy staff, resource needs in 'critical state'

 The West Coast fleet is "beset with a shortage of qualified techs" which means ships cannot meet operation and maintenance targets, he said.

-The Liberal government of Prime Minister Justin Trudeau plans to cut C$1 billion from the defense budget as part of a fiscal restraint package.
+The Liberal government of Prime Minister Justin Trudeau plans to cut C$1 billion ($737.14 million) from the defense budget as part of a fiscal restraint package.

-Chief of the Defence Staff General Wayne Eyre, Canada's top soldier, told legislators in late September that this had prompted a "very difficult session" with commanders of the various services.
+Chief of the Defense Staff General Wayne Eyre, Canada's top soldier, told legislators in late September that this had prompted a "very difficult session" with commanders of the various services.

 The navy relies on its 12 Halifax class frigates, which are approaching the end of their 30-year operational life but must stay in service for another 15 years because their replacements are behind schedule and over budget.